Summer Employment On Campus

 International students who graduate in May and plan on working on campus in their field of study during the summer must have Optional Practical Training approval before beginning employment.
 See Allen Harrison in the Dean of Students office for details.

 Students will be paid according to the Student Wage Guidelines.
 The goal of the wage scale is to recognize that some positions require more or less skill and/or effort and should be paid at a higher or lower rate.
 The appropriate salary grade for each position will be worked out between the hiring department and Human Resources.
 Please note: Hamilton students will continue to be paid bi-weekly during the summer, with FICA taxes withheld.

-During the summer, all temporary summer employees who work for the College will be paid on the weekly staff payroll based on the green Staff Time Sheet or Physical Plant time card submitted to payroll weekly.
+During the summer, all temporary summer employees who work for the College will be paid on the weekly staff payroll based on the grey Staff Time Sheet or Physical Plant time card submitted to payroll weekly.